 The Napoleon complex

-The primary cultural impact of the deliberate depiction of Napoleon’s abbreviated stature is the so-called Napoleon complex.
+The so-called Napoleon complex is the primary cultural impact of the deliberate depiction of Napoleon’s abbreviated stature.

-The Napoleon complex (also dubbed Short Man Syndrome) is a form of inferiority complex considered to be common among short people—mainly men.
+The Napoleon complex (also called Short Man Syndrome) is a form of inferiority complex considered common among short people—mainly men.
 The characterization of these individuals comprises such charming personality traits as an aggressive demeanor, socially domineering attitudes, and over-compensatory behavior like self-aggrandizement.
 The prevailing implication is that such men have offensive and larger-than-life personalities to compensate for their perceived shortcomings.

-In 2007, however, researchers at the University of Central Lancashire suggested that the Napoleon complex may, itself, be essentially a myth.
+In 2007, however, researchers at the University of Central Lancashire suggested that the Napoleon complex may be a myth.
 The study determined that shorter men were less likely to behave aggressively than men of average height.

 However, later studies oppose the 2007 Lancashire findings.
 In 2008, a research team from the Netherlands found taller men to be less jealous in relationships.
 The research team led by Dr. Abraham Buunk, a professor at the University of Groningen, questioned 100 males and 100 females about jealousy.
 Dr. Buunk stated: “Taller men tended to be less jealous, and the tallest men were the least jealous.”